rupambhattacharya/learning-blog/CommonConcepts.md

 ## Modulo

-Modulo is the reminder after division.
+Modulo is the remainder after division.
-For example : 5%10 = 5 (remainder)
-10%10 = 0
+For example : 5%10 = 5, 10%10 = 0